Gozubenli/RentReadyAssessment/README.md

-# rent_ready_assessment

-A new Flutter project.
+# Rent Ready Technical Assessment Project

+This is a flutter mobile/web application project for Rent Ready technical assessment.

+## Main Goals
+- Create a application
+- Implement search and filtering capabilities
+- Implement a details view
+- Utilize dataverse as a data storage (WebAPI)
+- Load sample data into project

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: